-- 1. Ensure that you are in the correct ADOM and that central SD-WAN management is enabled. - 2.
+- 1. If using ADOMs, ensure that you are in the correct ADOM. - 2.
 Go to Device Manager > SD-WAN > SD-WAN Template. - 3.
 Click Create New in the content pane toolbar, or right-click and select Create New.
 The Create New page opens.